microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 ## Partial Undo

 Longer term, we may support a more localized undo that only reverts changes within a specific region of the document.
+For example, a user may wish to undo all the changes they made to a specific region of the document even though the edit that included those changes also included changes to other regions of the document.
+Partial undo would allow such a user to only undo the changes within the region of interest.

 This could be achieved by including in the undo message a characterization of the region of the document to be affected by the undo.
 This may need to be characterized as a combination of input context regions and output context regions.